Here's a fresh look at the future of Jaguar – and it doesn't have a rear window | Autocar

-Jaguar has released a new teaser image of its upcoming Design Vision Concept, providing our best look yet at the car that will set the tone for the brand's new era.
+Jaguar has released a new preview image of its upcoming Design Vision Concept, providing the best look yet at the car that will set the tone for the brand's new era.

-The image, which appears to be of the car’s rear end, confirms Autocar’s exclusive report that the brand’s upcoming cars will omit a traditional rear window, in favour of a Polestar 4-style digital mirror.
+The image, which is of the car’s rear end, confirms Autocar’s exclusive report that the brand’s upcoming cars will omit a traditional rear window in favour of a Polestar 4-style digital mirror.

 It also showcases the concept car’s dramatic proportions, with a remarkably wide rear wheel arch and track, as well as a repeated contrast between smooth curves and hard-edged straight lines.

-Conventional rear lights cannot be seen: they are either hidden out of view of the teaser shot, or are concealed by the prominent slats running across the car’s tail.
+Conventional rear lights cannot be seen: they are either out of view of the preview shot or are concealed by the prominent slats running across the car’s tail.

-Those slats mirror those featured in the new 'leaper' logo, suggesting the car could showcase Jaguar's new branding in large scale.
+These slats mirror those featured in the new 'Leaper' logo, suggesting the car could showcase Jaguar's new branding in large scale.

-The image was posted to social media accompanied by the text “copy nothing”, reiterating the mantra of JLR creative chief Gerry McGovern – itself derived from that of Jaguar founder William Lyons.
+The image was posted to social media accompanied by the text “copy nothing”, reiterating the mantra of JLR creative chief Gerry McGovern – and a phrase that is derived from that of Jaguar founder William Lyons.

 02 Dec 2024 Miami.Copy nothing.#Jaguar pic.twitter.com/NtLn7j1T7Y